Dijker/com.athom.eliza/README.md

 eliza-as-promised module by Nate Lewis.
 Homey App by Geurt Dijker.

+Eliza is very discreet and doesn't memorize or log anything you say.
+But be aware making use of internet implies your message is traveling thru the cloud.
+Although all companies care about your privacy it could be your conversation is logged somewhere.

-This app is For Educational Purposes Only.
+This app is for Educational Purposes Only.

 Talk to a real person?
 You can also get help with talking about your feelings with real persons,